UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 ## Next Event

-CyberPaws CTF opening day & Involvement Fest on September 6, 2023.
+Involvement Fest on Wednesday, September 6, 2023.

 ## How To Get Involved